 In order to counteract a situation that lends itself to the burnout and attrition of newer nurses (as well as those seasoned nurses who are for some reason vulnerable to bullies), the circle of safety needs to extend its protection to everyone.
 Rather than leaving more vulnerable colleagues to be picked off the edge by predators and bullies, the circle closes around those who need its reassuring sanctuary, whether they be older, younger, or somewhere in between.

-Dr. Renee Thompson, one of the world's foremost experts on nurse bullying, has documented and communicated the subtleties and vicissitudes of this scourge through books, blog posts, articles, podcasts, keynote speeches, videos, and her significant social media presence.
+Dr. Renee Thompson, one of the world's foremost experts on nurse bullying and incivility in the healthcare workplace, has documented and communicated the subtleties and vicissitudes of this scourge through books, blog posts, articles, podcasts, keynote speeches, videos, social media, and the powerful work of the faculty of her Healthy Workforce Institute.
 As Dr. Thompson informs us, we must learn to speak up in the face of bullying, and to protect those members of our team who are susceptible to a form of professional predation that sends many a nurse running for the exit, often leaving the profession altogether.

 We must reject the old adage that nurses eat our young; rather, we can choose to create and embrace a new paradigm where nurses nurture and empower their young instead.